Ball in the Vienna City Hall, elegant young ladies

 On the other hand, the origins of the Argentine tango and milongas can be traced back to the second half of the 19th century in the region of the Río de la Plata, especially in the city triangle of Buenos Aires, Rosario and Montevideo / Uruguay.

-The Tango Argentino spread rapidly in Europe and reached the European capitals in the first decade of the 20th century.
+At that time, Argentine tango spread rapidly in Europe and reached European capitals in the first decade of the 20th century.
 Vienna experienced a rapid increase in events that cultivated this new dance style.
 Whether in the simple dance hall or in the baroque ballroom - the sounds of the new rhythm could be heard everywhere.
-To this day there are regular and numerous milongas in Buenos Aires as well as in the waltz city.
+To this day there are regular and numerous milongas in Buenos Aires as well as in the city of waltzes.

 The ballrooms: Hofburg, Vienna State Opera and Teatro Colón